shdlabs/SSTorytime/docs/Tutorial.md

  Other symbols can be defined with your own meanings, like >"special meanings"

 </pre>
-You can save this as a texttile.
-It's helpful, but not necessary, to use a sufficx `.n4l`.
+You can save this as a text file.
+It's helpful, but not necessary, to use a suffix `.n4l`.
 This file is already available in the distribution:
 <pre>
 $ cd SSTorytime